How & When to Enroll

 Please note below the different deadlines.

 Some of your benefit plans can be changed at any time.
-These include changing how much you contribute to the UA retirement plan (UAORP), your home/auto insurance coverage, and accidental death and dismemberment insurance coverage.
+These include changing how much you contribute to the UA retirement plan, some of the voluntary insurances (home/auto, ID protection, prepaid legal), and Accidental Death and Dismemberment insurance coverage.

 Newly Eligible: 30 days

 The first opportunity to enroll in benefits is during your first 30 days as a new employee.
 This also applies to current employees who change status and become newly eligible for benefits – such as increasing percent of time worked to 50% or higher, or transferring from temporary to regular status.
-During this 30-day time period you should decide on medical, dental, vision and whether to enroll in a flexible spending account.
+During this 30-day time period you must complete your new employee orientation and onboarding process, and decide on medical, dental, vision and whether to enroll in a flexible spending account.
+It is best to do this in advance of your start date so your benefits can begin at the earliest possible date (first of following month).

-Also within 30 days of your eligibility date you should make decisions about additional life insurance and long term disability coverage.
-After your first 30 days, you must provide evidence of insurability (i.e. pass a medical screening) to enroll in these plans.
+Also within 30 days of your eligibility date you should make decisions about additional life insurance, disability coverage and critical illness coverage.
+After your first 30 days, you may be required to provide evidence of insurability (i.e. pass a medical screening) to enroll in these plans, or may have to wait for an open enrollment period to be offered.

 Qualifying Life Events: 30 days

 A qualifying life event allows you to add newly-eligible dependents to your benefits.
-If you pre-tax your medical and dental premiums, a qualifying event also allows you to drop or reduce coverage mid-year.
+If you pre-tax your insurance premiums, a qualifying event also may allow you to drop or reduce coverage mid-year.
 You must act within 30 days of the qualifying event for the change to be accepted.
 Any change must be consistent with the qualifying event (for example, adding a dependent to medical following birth of a child).
 Qualifying events include such things as:

 Divorce or legal separation